 Massachusetts Mutual Life Insurance, known as MassMutual, brings a multitude of financial services to its membership base.
 A leading US mutual life insurer, the firm provides life policies, annuities, money management, and retirement planning to individuals and businesses in the US and abroad.
 Founded in 1851, MassMutual also offers disability income insurance, long-term care insurance, structured settlement annuities, and trust services.
-Its subsidiaries include OppenheimerFunds (mutual funds), Baring Asset Management (international investment), MML Investors Services, and Babson Capital Management (investor services) with its Cornerstone Real Estate Advisors (real estate investment management) subsidiary.
+Its subsidiaries include OppenheimerFunds (mutual funds), Baring Asset Management (international investment), and MML Investors Services.

 Insurance premiums account for about 70% of MassMutual's annual revenues.
 The firm's operations are divided into four segments: US insurance, international insurance, retirement services, and asset management.